Amazon: Running Shoe Deals - click here to view current selection.

 Congrats on getting to a solution of this injury.
 I am quite certain your experience is shared by many people.
 Based on your story it sounds like stability footwear is not the best shoe option for you.
 It appears that it forced you to run to laterallly and thus overstressed and irritated your ITB.
 Stick with nuetral footwear to afford yourself an ideal platform with which to have your best technique for running injury free.

 Another or adding factor leading to ITB injury is indeed runningform.
-Just like that; http://youtu.be/DgO6uZyadvk
+Just like that; link to youtu.be

 I too had a bout of ITBS 11 years ago that stopped me cold from any running.
 Having tried everything I found someone who did active release technique (ART) within the space of three sessions I was up and running again.
 I can’t tell you how many times in the past 11 years ART has helped me with running related injuries and got me back on the road.
 Breaking up that scar tissue is critical to allowing the muscle to function properly again.